Uninett/navappliance/README.rst

   user's email to.
 Then run the ``newaliases`` command.

-* Fix the network configuration (``/etc/network/interfaces``), if necessary, and restart the networking service using ``/etc/init.d/network restart``
+* Fix the network configuration (``/etc/network/interfaces``), if necessary, and restart the networking service using ``service network restart``

 * Add networks that should be allowed to talk to the appliance in ``/etc/hosts.allow`` (both clients to the NAV web interface and network